 Never before has holding bonds denominated in national currencies been more risky and less rewarding.
 That may seem like a provocative statement, but it’s not hyperbole.
 It’s the reality investors around the world now face.

-Sovereign debt issued by Western governments sport record-low yields – in some cases, negative yields!
+Sovereign debt issued by Western governments sports record-low yields – in some cases, negative yields!
 Earlier this year the yield on the U.S. 30-year Treasury dipped to an all-time low of 2.25%.
 Meanwhile, despite talk of rate hikes to come, the Federal Reserve continues to keep short-term rates near zero.

 The Fed has taken unprecedented steps to make holding dollars unappealing with the goal of stimulating consumer and business spending.
-But other central banks, including the European Central Bank, have managed to undercut the Fed by pushing their own lending rates below zero.
+But other central banks, including the European Central Bank, have managed to undercut the Fed by pushing their lending rates below zero.
 European bonds are being issued at rates so low as to make U.S. debt instruments look comparatively attractive.

-And bond buyers are taking on ever increasing levels of risk to just try to get half-decent yields.
+And bond buyers are taking on ever-increasing levels of risk to just try to get half-decent yields.
 Bondholders are going out further and further in duration, locking in fixed yields for even longer than 30 years.

 Global sales of bonds that won’t mature for more than 30 years have soared to $69 billion year to date, according to the Financial Times, a 12% increase from the same period last year.
-The United Kingdom recently introduced a 53-year bond after Spain and Canada, and a handful of corporations, began selling 50-year bonds of their own.
+The United Kingdom recently introduced a 53-year bond after Spain and Canada, and a handful of corporations began selling 50-year bonds of their own.
 If 50 years isn’t a long enough time for you to wait to get paid back, you might find new 100-year peso bonds issued by Mexico to your liking!

 Needless to say, the currencies in which some of these ultra-long-term bonds are denominated could become worthless by the time they are due to mature.
 Anyone who thinks he can predict currency exchange rates, inflation rates, interest rates, or default risk over the next 100 years, 50 years, or even 30 years, is deluding himself.
 Yet bond buyers seem eager to speculate that their pittance yields will remain viable in the unknown economic environments and market conditions ahead.

 Buyers of gold and silver don’t need to speculate about whether their precious metals will be viable decades from now.
-Physical gold and silver aren’t anyone’s liability, can’t default, and retain intrinsic, universally recognized value that transcends all fiat currencies.
+Physical gold and silver aren’t anyone’s liability, can’t default, and retain the intrinsic, universally recognized value that transcends all fiat currencies.

 One of the knocks on precious metals is the notion that they have no yield.
 Of course, measured in fiat currencies, metals owners’ principal has generally risen… but the “no yield” argument doesn’t even pass the smell test when government bonds don’t have yield either.